Sparse PCA: A New Scalable Estimator Based On Integer Programming: Introduction

 Principal Component Analysis (PCA)~\citep{hotelling1933analysis} is a well-known dimensionality reduction method where one seeks to find a direction, a Principal Component (PC), that describes the variance of a collection of data points as well as possible.
 In this paper, we consider the spiked covariance model~\citep{johnstone2001}.
 Suppose we are given $n$ samples $X_i\in\R^p$ for $i\in[n]$, drawn independently from a multivariate normal distribution $\mathcal{N}(0,G^*)$ (where $G^*\in\R^{p\times p}$ is the covariance matrix).
 We let $X\in\R^{n\times p}$ denote the data matrix with $i$-th row $X_{i}$.
 In the spiked covariance model, we assume

 where $u^*\in\R^p$ has unit $\ell_{2}$-norm $\|u^*\|_2=1$ and $I_p$ is the identity matrix of size $p$.
+In model~\eqref{Gcov1}, the vector $u^*$ is referred to as the spike.
 We let $\theta$ be the Signal to Noise Ratio (SNR) of the model~\eqref{Gcov1}.
 Informally speaking, all other factors remaining same, a higher value of the SNR makes the task of estimating $u^*$ relatively easier.
-Following~\citet{bresler-10.5555/3327546.3327752}, here we consider the setting where $\theta \in (0, 1]$.
+Following~\citep{bresler-10.5555/3327546.3327752}, here we consider the setting where $\theta \in (0, 1]$.
+The spiked covariance model is a standard statistical model in the PCA context and has been studied extensively in the literature, for example see~\cite{johnstone2001,bresler-10.5555/3327546.3327752,deshpande2016sparse,amini2009,krauthgamer2015semidefinite}.

 Given $X$, we seek to estimate the vector $u^*$ (up to a sign flip) which corresponds to the true PC.
 If $\hat{u}$ denotes an estimator of $u^*$, then we can measure the quality of this estimator via the sine of the angle between $\hat{u}$ and $u^*$ (a smaller number denoting higher accuracy).
 Mathematically, for $\hat{u}$ such that $\|\hat{u}\|_2=1$, we define:

-In the high dimensional regime when the number of features ($p$) is much larger than the number of samples i.e., $p \gg n$, \citet{johnstone2009consistency,10.2307/24307692} show that the simple PCA estimator may be inconsistent for $u^*$ unless one imposes additional assumptions on $u^*$.
-A popular choice is to assume that $u^*$ is sparse with $s$ nonzeros---in this case, we find a PC with $s$ nonzeros (for example)---this is commonly known as the sparse PCA problem or SPCA for short~\citep{jolliffe2003modified,hastie2019statistical}. \citet{johnstone2009consistency} propose the diagonal thresholding algorithm for SPCA that results in consistent estimation of the support of $u^*$ if $n\gtrsim s^2\log p$ \citep{amini2009}\footnote{The notations $\lesssim,\gtrsim$ are used to show an inequality holds up to an universal constant that does not depend upon problem data.}, a notable improvement over vanilla PCA that requires $n$ to be larger than $p$.
+In the high dimensional regime when the number of features ($p$) is much larger than the number of samples i.e., $p \gg n$, \cite{johnstone2009consistency,10.2307/24307692} show that the simple PCA estimator may be inconsistent for $u^*$ unless one imposes additional assumptions on $u^*$.
+A popular choice is to assume that $u^*$ is sparse with $s$ nonzeros (i.e, $s$-sparse)---in this case, we find a PC with $s$ nonzeros (for example)---this is commonly known as the sparse PCA problem or SPCA for short~\citep{jolliffe2003modified,hastie2019statistical}. \cite{johnstone2009consistency} propose the diagonal thresholding algorithm for SPCA that results in consistent estimation of the support of $u^*$ if $n\gtrsim s^2\log p$ \citep{amini2009}\footnote{The notations $\lesssim,\gtrsim$ are used to show an inequality holds up to a universal constant that does not depend upon problem data.}, a notable improvement over vanilla PCA that requires $n$ to be larger than $p$.
 In this paper, we study the SPCA problem under the spiked covariance model where $u^*$ is $s$-sparse.
-We also study a generalization where the vector $u^*$ is approximately sparse.
+We also study a generalization where the covariance model is a perturbation of a spiked covariance matrix.

 In the remainder of this section, we first present an overview of current algorithms for SPCA and then summarize our key contributions in this paper.